-Item a in the figure below shows a simple example of a read operation in which the data is stored as a 3 by 4 array in the file (item b), but the program wants it to be a 4 by 3 array in memory.
+Item a in the figure below shows a simple example of a read operation in which the data is stored as a 3 by 4 array in the file (item b) on disk, but the program wants it to be a 4 by 3 array in memory.
 This is accomplished by setting the memory dataspace to describe the desired memory layout, as in item c.
-The HDF5 Library will transform the data to the correct arrangement during the read operation.
+The read operation reads the data in the file array into the memory array.